-Attached at Appendix B to the report of the Director of Regeneration and Communities is a summary of the current capital programme for 2014/15, as agreed by Council.
+- 1.7.1 Attached at Appendix B is a summary of the current capital programme for 2014/15, as agreed by Council.
 This includes the initial capital programme for the financial year plus amounts carried forward from 2013/14.
-It also reflects the slippage that was identified in the monitoring reports throughout 2013/14.

-The table in Appendix B gives the following detail:
+It also reflects the slippage that was identified in the monitoring reports throughout 2013/14. - 1.7.2 The table in Appendix B gives the following detail: